Iowa State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Iowa State, approximately 50% of students took out student loans averaging $7,431 a year.
 That adds up to $29,724 over four years for those students.

 How Much Money Do Iowa State Graduates Make?students who graduate with a bachelor's degree from Iowa State make about $50,700 a year during their first few years of employment after graduation.
 This is good news for future Iowa State graduates since it is 27% more than the average college graduate's salary of $39,802 per year.

 Contact details for Iowa State are given below.

 |Address:||1750 Beardshear Hall, Ames, IA 50011-2103|